awsdocs/amazon-ec2-user-guide-windows/doc_source/aws-nvme-drivers.md

 ## Installing or Upgrading AWS NVMe Drivers<a name="install-nvme-drivers"></a>

 If you are not using the latest AWS Windows AMIs provided by Amazon, use the following procedure to install the current AWS NVMe driver\.
+You should perform this update at a time when it is convenient to reboot your instance\.
+Either the install script will reboot your instance or you must reboot it as the final step\.

 **To download and install the latest AWS NVMe driver**